 Because pets don’t come with an owner’s manual, PIJAC developed Care Sheets for new pet owners.
 Covering a variety of pets, these Care Sheets provide basic care information including proper housing requirements, diet, and additional items needed to care for new pets.
 Care Sheets are available to retailers nationwide to provide customers with important information for ensuring a happy, healthy pet.

 Sometimes a pet is released into the wild, either accidentally or because a pet owner doesn’t know what options are available when they can no longer care for their pet.
 These released pets can become invasive species.
 Invasive species are now among the top environmental problems worldwide, costing the U.S. more than $100 billion per year.
 That’s $1,100 per household, per year!
-To combat this continuing problem, PIJAC co-founded Habitattitude™ with the U.S. Fish and Wildlife Services and the National Oceanic and Atmospheric Administration.
-The goal of Habitattitude™ is to educate people about the responsibility and commitment of pet ownership before they bring a pet home, and to be both responsible pet owners and environmental stewards, minimizing the impact of invasive species concerns on the environment, economy, and human health.
+To combat this continuing problem, PIJAC co-founded the Habitattitude™ campaign with the U.S. Fish and Wildlife Services and the National Oceanic and Atmospheric Administration.
+The goal of Habitattitude™ is to educate people about the responsibility and commitment of pet ownership before they bring a pet home, and to be both responsible pet owners and environmental stewards to minimize the impact of invasive species concerns on the environment, economy, and human health.
 Visit the website at www.habitattitude.net.

 Protecting the pets we love, as well as the natural environment for all animals, is part of our mission as pet industry representatives.
 In addition to Habitattitude™, PIJAC has been instrumental in developing and implementing proactive educational programs to minimize the impact of diseases and invasive species issues on pets, people, and the environment.